wa0x6e/Fresque/README.md

 It's more friendly, and provides more options, like `restart`, `stop`, etc …
 Php-resque, and resque, by default doesn't provide an out-of-the-box way to stop your workers.
 You just kill the worker process.
 With Fresque, you'll enjoy stopping and restarting your workers at gogo.

+##Installation

+Clone the git repo

+	git clone --recursive git://github.com/kamisama/Fresque.git

+###Install dependencies

+####php-resque

+`--recursive` flag when cloning the repository is needed to download the *php-resque* vendor library.
+If you already have it installed elsewhere, ignore it.
+In that case, you'll have to configure the tool to point to its location.

+php-resque is not included in the package, if you opt to download the compressed file instead of cloning the repo.
+You can then find it [there](https://github.com/chrisboulton/php-resque/).

+####ZetaComponents

+This tool depends on [ZetaComponents](http://zetacomponents.org/) (former eZ Components).
+Although you can download it yourself by downloading the package on their website, or by checking out their svn, I recommend the last option : installing it via PEAR, because it'll do the necessary automatically to make the component running out of the box.
+Using the other solutions create additional problems, since this tool run in cli mode, and autoloading class is not supported in cli mode, requiring a lot of additional steps to make the components works.

+To install via pear :

+	pear channel-discover components.ez.no
+	pear install -a ezc/eZComponents

 ##Configuration